Propane vs. Natural Gas vs. Heating Oil: Philadelphia Home Heating Fuel Comparison

 | 10.7M | 663,450 |

-40 Philadelphia Heating Oil Companies Serving The Community
+40 Philadelphia Number Two Heating Oil Companies You Can Bank On

-With 507,486,889 gallons of oil delivered to Philadelphia homes the last heating season, the Philadelphia community relies on its 40 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,889 gallons of heating oil delivered to Philadelphia houses last winter, the Philadelphia community depends on its 40 oil companies to keep their oil tanks full.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Philadelphia, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the #2 heating oil to residences and companies throughout Philadelphia and the surrounding area.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Philadelphia and the surrounding area.